Critical illness insurance because the risks are real

 Anyone, at any time can be diagnosed with cancer, have a heart attack or stroke.
 TODAY MOST WILL SURVIVE.
-But treatment comes at a cost and even with great health insurance you will face charges for deductibles, co-pays, out-of-network care and medications.
+But treatment comes at a cost.
+Even with great health insurance you will face charges for deductibles, co-pays, out-of-network care and medications.

 How will you and your family pay the rent, your mortgage, the cell phone bill, even babysitters while you take time off from work to undergo treatments or recover?

 A needed and affordable option

 Cancer or critical illness insurance can pay you a lump sum cash benefit when you likely need funds the most.
 The check is sent directly to you, not a healthcare provider.
 No receipts or medical bills are necessary.
 Use this money to help pay medical costs or any of your other expenses.
 It can be an affordable option that gives you the peace of mind to CONCENTRATE ON YOUR RECOVERY – NOT ON YOUR FINANCES.

 from Unified Life Insurance Company